AirswitchAsa/zenly-html-converter/README.md

 # zenly-html-converter

-Python scripts for converting HTML files exported from Zenly, an app which recently bought by Snap and confirmed end of service to more general geocode formats.
+Python scripts for converting HTML files exported from Zenly, an app which recently bought by Snap and confirmed end of service to more general geocoding formats.
 I am supporting the conversion from zenly HTML to kml format, which is used by another application Fog of World supports for imports.

 The kml format is introduced by google as a simple encoding for displaying geological data: https://developers.google.com/kml/documentation

+Note that applications like fog of world requires all geocoding data to be defined as tracks in order to display.
+Therefore I am using `LineString` in kml to define each day as a track from the HTML files.

 ### requirements
 note: I am not testing specific versions on these packages.